M4ss1ck/telegram-obs-overlay/README.md

    - Make sure to expose port 3000 (or your custom port)
    - Configure the domain if you want to access the application via a domain name

-5. Deploy the application and wait for the build to complete.
+5. Deploy the application.

-6. Once deployed, you can access the overlay at `https://your-domain/overlay` or `http://your-server-ip:3000/overlay`.
+6. Once deployed, access the configuration page at `http://your-coolify-app-url:3000` (or your domain) to set the Chat ID and get the Overlay URL.
+The overlay itself will be available at the `/overlay` path on the same domain/IP.

 ## Customization

-The web interface allows you to customize:
+The web interface (`http://localhost:3000`) allows you to customize:

+- The specific Telegram Chat ID to monitor
 - Maximum number of messages displayed at once
-- How long each message stays on screen
+- How long each message stays on screen (or keep permanently)
-- The theme (Dark, Light, or Transparent)
+- The theme (Dark, Light, Transparent, Purple, Green, Gaming)
+- Custom message bubble color, text color, and name color

 ## Bot Permissions

-For the bot to receive messages from a group or channel:
+For the bot to receive messages:

-1. For groups: Add the bot as an administrator or regular member
+1. Add the bot to the target group or channel.
-2. For channels: Add the bot as an administrator
+2. **Crucially, ensure the bot has permission to read messages.** The simplest way is often to make it an administrator.
+If not an admin, group privacy settings might prevent it from seeing all messages.
-3. For private chats: Start a conversation with the bot
+3. For private chats with the bot, simply start a conversation.

 ## Troubleshooting

+- **Messages not appearing?**
+  - Double-check the Chat ID entered in the web UI is correct (use `/chatid` in the target chat).
-- **Messages not appearing?** Make sure your bot is in the chat and has permission to read messages
+  - Ensure the bot is in the chat _and_ has permission to read messages (Admin privileges recommended).
-- **Bot not receiving messages?** For privacy reasons, Telegram bots in groups only receive messages that explicitly mention them, or commands they can handle, unless the bot is an admin
+  - Verify the Overlay URL copied into OBS is correct and includes the `chatId` parameter.
+  - Check the server console output for errors during message processing.
+  - Check the OBS Browser Source console (Right-click source -> Interact -> Right-click inside -> Inspect -> Console) for connection errors or other issues.
+- **Bot not responding to `/chatid`?**
+  - Ensure the server is running (`npm start`).
+  - Check the server console for startup errors (e.g., invalid `BOT_TOKEN`).
+  - Make sure you are typing the command _exactly_ as `/chatid` in the correct chat.
+- **Web UI not loading bot username?** Check the server console for errors fetching bot info (likely an invalid `BOT_TOKEN` in `.env`).
-- **Images not showing?** Make sure your server can reach the Telegram API to download the files
+- **Images/Stickers not showing?** Ensure the server can reach `https://api.telegram.org`.
+Firewalls or network issues might block this.
-- **Docker or Coolify issues?** Check the logs for any errors related to environment variables or network connectivity
+- **Docker/Coolify issues?** Check container logs (`npm run docker:logs` or via Coolify dashboard) for errors related to `BOT_TOKEN`, port conflicts, or network connectivity.
-- **Watch mode not working?** Ensure you don't have conflicting volume mounts in your docker-compose files
+- **Watch mode not working?** Ensure you don't have conflicting volume mounts in your `docker-compose.yml` or Coolify configuration.

 ## License